-In the long, convoluted history of human progress, there has never been a better time to get a hotel room.
+In the long history of human progress, there’s never been a better time to get a hotel room.

 You don’t need to see a travel agent nor carry around a guidebook that’s heavier than a pair of hiking boots.
 All you need is an internet connection, a little patience, and some travel-planning tactics.